According to international studies, published in the BMJ Open, in the UK, some patients with bowel cancer are waiting for a year to begin treatment.

 Comparing the health care system in similar countries, researchers can reveal important differences in order to improve the diagnosis of cancer in the world and help save more lives.

-"This work shows that before the United Kingdom faces a serious challenge to improve the work with patients with colon cancer - says Sara Chi, director of Cancer Research on early diagnosis of the UK center -.
-We can learn a lot from other countries and to encourage people to visit the clinic if they notice unusual changes in order to provide the quickest path from diagnosis to treatment.
+"This work shows that before the United Kingdom faces a serious challenge to improve the work with patients with colon cancer - says Sara Chi, director of Cancer Research on early diagnosis of the UK center. - We can learn a lot from other countries and to encourage people to visit the clinic if they notice unusual changes in order to provide the quickest path from diagnosis to treatment.
 It is also important that we have enough staff and facilities for the operational testing and immediate treatment.
 Diagnosis of colorectal cancer involves training endoscopists and pathologists, and over time we have seen a shortage of specialists in the UK.
-Increasing labor that patients can get the necessary help, we will reduce anxiety in patients and their families, we will extend the lives of patients and, ultimately, save money on expensive treatments. "
+Increasing labor that patients can get the necessary help, we will reduce anxiety in patients and their families, will extend the lives of patients and, ultimately, save money on expensive treatments. "